nivela-tech/portfolio-tracker-backend/README.md

 ## Database Management

-This project uses manual database management (no Liquibase).
-See `DATABASE_MANAGEMENT.md` for details on the database setup and management approach.
+This project uses Liquibase for database migrations.
+See `LIQUIBASE_GUIDE.md` for details on how to work with database migrations.

-## Running the application
+## Local Development

 Before running the application, ensure that:
 1. The PostgreSQL database is set up according to the instructions in `POSTGRES_SETUP.md`